Lightboards help faculty transition from using chalkboards in face-to-face classrooms to publishing the same lectures online using digital video.

 Dr. Peter Rogers, Department of Civil Engineering & Construction Management

-Contact Stacy Kluge @firstname.lastname@example.org to learn more about the Lightboard program.
+Contact the Center for Teaching Excellence at firstname.lastname@example.org to learn more about the Lightboard program.

 Last updated: 11/12/2019